aaront999/Credential-Harvesting-with-Setoolkit/README.md

 ## Credential Harvesting with Setoolkit

 ### Project Overview:
-In this project, I will create a spoofed website login page mimicking the Damn Vulnerable Web Application (DVWA) to simulate credential harvesting on a victim's host using the Social-Engineer Toolkit (Setoolkit).
+In this project, I will create a spoofed website login page that mimics the Damn Vulnerable Web Application (DVWA) to simulate credential harvesting, also known as pharming.
+This attack technique involves redirecting a website's traffic to a fake site and installing a malicious program on the victim's computer to gain access.
+I will use tools such as the Social-Engineer Toolkit (Setoolkit) to execute the simulation.

 ### <ins>Disclaimer</ins>: This project is conducted solely for educational and research purposes within a controlled environment.
 Unauthorized use of these techniques against real websites or individuals is illegal and unethical.